priyanshuphenomenal007/AI-Model-Failure-Analysis-Sonnet4/README.md

 ## Acknowledgments

-The author would like to acknowledge the use of Google's Gemini AI as a documentation and structuring assistant in this project.
-The AI's role was to help format the repository and generate text based on the author's original findings, analysis, and explicit direction.
+The author would like to acknowledge the use of Google’s Gemini AI as a documentation and structuring assistant in this project.
+Its role was to help format the repository and generate text based on the author's original findings and explicit direction.

-All primary research, evidence collection, and intellectual contributions are the original work of **Priyanshu Kumar**.
-He designed and executed the multi-account testing methodology that uncovered the AI's state volatility and memory contradictions.
-His most significant finding was identifying the AI's tendency to falsely 'confess' to an error by confabulating a plausible but untrue explanation for its behavior.
+The author would also like to acknowledge the use of OpenAI’s ChatGPT (GPT-5) as a technical documentation assistant.
+Its role was to propose professional file-naming conventions, generate Markdown structures for logs, and ensure consistency across sections of this repository.

-Furthermore, the professional structure of this repository, including the descriptive naming conventions for all evidence files, was designed and refined by the author to ensure clarity and verifiability.
+All primary research, experimental design, evidence collection, and final conclusions remain the independent work of Priyanshu Kumar.
+Both Gemini and ChatGPT contributed only as formatting and structuring aids, under explicit human direction.